-For 2017 through 2019, the threshold for the medical expenses deduction shrinks from 10 percent to 7.5 percent of a taxpayer’s adjusted gross income.
-However, it will return to the 10 percent threshold in 2020, barring further changes to the tax law.
+The threshold for the medical expenses deduction shrank from 10 percent to 7.5 percent of a taxpayer’s adjusted gross income.
+This was initially scheduled to return to 10 percent in 2020, but Congress kept it at the lower amount.
 The Tax Cuts and Jobs Act also wiped out the tax penalty associated with the individual mandate of the Affordable Care Act, often known as Obamacare.
-In other words, complying with the Affordable Care Act is voluntary for individuals, starting in 2019.
+In other words, complying with the Affordable Care Act became voluntary for individuals starting in 2019.

 Impact on Family Costs

 The Tax Cuts and Jobs Act doubled the child tax credit to $2,000 per child.
 It also raised the income ceiling at which taxpayers lose eligibility for the credit.
 The law added a family care credit in a lump sum of $500, which you can even claim if you have dependents who are not qualifying children.
-Read more here about child and other family tax credits.
 Meanwhile, as mentioned above, alimony is no longer deductible, but it is tax-free for the ex-spouse who receives it.
-Read more here about taxes and alimony.

 Impact on Home Mortgage Interest Deduction

 One of the most popular deductions for people who itemize is the home mortgage interest deduction.
 The Tax Cuts and Jobs Act limits it to interest on $750,000 of home acquisition debt.
 Previously, it applied to interest on up to $1 million of home acquisition debt.
 The new limit applies only to homes purchased after December 15, 2017, though.
-Taxpayers also no longer can deduct interest on home equity loans unless they were taken out to purchase, build, or improve their primary or secondary residence.
-Read more here about the home mortgage interest deduction.
+Taxpayers also can no longer deduct interest on home equity loans unless they were taken out to purchase, build, or improve their primary or secondary residence.

 Other Effects of the Tax Cuts and Jobs Act